Tight maps and holomorphicity: Proof of Main Theorem

 As a representation, $i$ is just the the standard representation.
-So, as a representation $i|\circ\rho|$ decomposes into the same irreducible parts as $\rho|$.
+So $i|\circ\rho|$ decomposes into the same irreducible parts as $\rho|$.
 Since it is tight, we have by Theorem \ref{suett} the decomposition into irreducible representations

 Here the $n_k$ denote the multiplicities of the representations.
 Composing with $\iota_3$ adds two trivial representations